ofiwg/libfabric/man/fi_cq.3.md

 will not return until either a completion has been read from the CQ or an error or timeout occurs.

+Threads blocking in this function will return to the caller if they are signaled by some external source.
+This is true even if the timeout has not occurred or was specified as infinite.

 It is invalid for applications to call these functions if the CQ has been configured with a wait object of FI_WAIT_NONE or FI_WAIT_SET.